 The main types of eating disorder include:

-- Bulimia nervosa – periods of bingeing on high-kilojoule foods (often in secret), followed by attempts to compensate by over-exercising, vomiting, or periods of strict dieting.
-The bingeing is accompanied by feelings of shame and being ‘out of control’
+- bulimia nervosa – periods of bingeing on high-kilojoule foods (often in secret), followed by attempts to compensate by over-exercising, vomiting, or periods of strict dieting.
+The bingeing is often accompanied by feelings of shame and being ‘out of control’